Package swingtree.style

 but rather lazily when the style sheet is first used to calculate

-the style for a particular component through the
+the style configuration for a particular component, which happens through the

 Field Summary